NBCLab/athena-web/index.md

 ## Funding
 ATHENA is funded via [NSF Grant 1631325](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1631325).

-## Related Tools/Projects
+## Related Projects
-* [BrainMap](http://www.brainmap.org): A database of manually-annotated neuroimaging experiments
+* [BrainMap](http://www.brainmap.org): A database of manually-annotated neuroimaging experiments.
-* [brainspell](https://brainspell.herokuapp.com): An application for crowdsourced annotation of neuroimaging experiments
+* [brainspell](https://brainspell.herokuapp.com): An application for crowdsourced annotation of neuroimaging experiments.
+All annotations are publicly available, so as brainspell becomes widely used we will be able to train ATHENA classifiers on its database and to feed back predictions for unlabeled studies.
-* [Cognitive Atlas](http://www.cognitiveatlas.org): A crowdsourced ontology for cognitive neuroscience
+* [Cognitive Atlas](http://www.cognitiveatlas.org): A crowdsourced ontology for cognitive neuroscience.
+The Cognitive Atlas provides a dictionary of terms and their synonyms that can be used as features for training ATHENA classifiers.
-* [Neurosynth](http://neurosynth.org): A database of automatically-annotated neuroimaging papers
+* [Neurosynth](http://neurosynth.org): A large (>11000 studies) database of automatically-annotated neuroimaging papers.
+The articles in Neurosynth are easily accessible, and are very likely to be fMRI studies, making it easier for us to identify papers to manually annotate for ATHENA's training corpus.
-* [Neurovault](http://www.neurovault.org): A database of statistical images from neuroimaging experiments, often with metadata
+* [Neurovault](http://www.neurovault.org): A database of statistical images from neuroimaging experiments, often with manual annotations.